Autodesk-Forge/forge-viewhubs/README.md

 # Deployment

 This sample still a work in progress, not ready for production.
 For Appharbor deployment, following [this steps to configure your Forge Client ID & Secret](http://adndevblog.typepad.com/cloud_and_mobile/2017/01/deploying-forge-aspnet-samples-to-appharbor.html).

+# Limitations

+This sample is not yet handling refresh tokens.
+Additionally, the access tokens are saved on Cookies and used on each request (WebAPI).
+On a production environment, the access token & refresh token should be safelly stored and not exposed to endusers.
+In this scenario, assuming a HTTPS connection, this is a not a security breach, as it only gives access to the current user information.

 # License